The clouded thicket looms above, clear in its obscurity. Beneath which, the land quakes in anticipation; then the lightning snaps forth.

 Their mouths curve into sinister smiles, heads jerking in perfect synchronicity as if condemning my very assessment of them.

-Their rattling throats emit a deep resonant hum, relentlessly it builds upon itself in volume.
+Well aware of my complete powerlessness, their rattling throats emit a deep but resonant hum that relentlessly builds upon itself in volume.

 Is this finally it—my expiration date?